Unaccustomed Earth: "Nobody's Business"

 Sang, short for Sangeeta, receives calls from suitors often, which alarms her housemates, Paul and Heather.
 However, Sang rejects all of them as she is in a relationship with Farouk, an Egyptian man.
 During the fall, this relationship becomes muddled.
 While Sang is in London and Heather is out on a skiing trip in the winter, Paul receives a call from a woman identifying herself as Deirdre.
-Deirdre obsessively calls the house and Paul learns that she is a lover of Farouk and is currently in Vancouver; he decides to not tell this to Sang when she returns.
-A few months later, Sang learns that Deirdre called and when Paul tells Sang what happened, she calls him a liar.
+Deirdre obsessively calls the house, and Paul learns that she is a lover of Farouk and is currently in Vancouver; he decides not to tell this to Sang when she returns.
+A few months later, Sang learns that Deirdre called, and when Paul tells Sang what happened, she calls him a liar.
 Paul, disgusted at being scapegoated, ruses Deirdre into telling Sang what happened during the winter over the phone.
-Sang forgives Paul, and asks him to drive her to Farouk's apartment.
-He does so and they confront Farouk together.
+Sang forgives Paul and asks him to drive her to Farouk's apartment.
+He does so, and they confront Farouk together.
 When Farouk begins pushing Paul, the two men fight.
-Farouk is able to escape, despite Paul overpowering him.
+Farouk can escape, despite Paul overpowering him.
 The police arrive to calm the three.
 Sang, distraught, returns to London.

 Shortly after the incident, while in Boston, Paul sees Farouk with a woman.
-Paul plans to walk past them unnoticed but Farouk sees him and confronts him.
+Paul plans to walk past them unnoticed, but Farouk sees him and confronts him.
 After a peaceful exchange, Farouk walks away with the woman.
 Paul notices that the woman has a dog, and also remembers that when Deirdre called him, there were intermittent barks in the background.

 Part Two: "Hema and Kaushik"

 The story revolves around two people who, despite being childhood acquaintances and their families being old friends, lead drastically different lives.
-Two decades after Kaushik's family stays with Hema's as houseguests, they meet again by chance, just days before they are to enter into completely different phases of their lives, and they discover a strong connection with one another.
+Two decades after Kaushik's family stayed with Hema's as houseguests, they meet again by chance, just days before they are to enter into completely different phases of their lives, and they discover a strong connection with one another.
 The entire story of Hema and Kaushik is divided into three parts.

 "Once in a Lifetime"

-This section deals mostly with their childhood and is written in a first person address from Hema to Kaushik.
-It tells the story of two families who were close to each other because of shared culture and the common experience of adapting to a new culture, but who are beginning to drift apart due to reasons which become evident as the story progresses.
+This section deals mostly with their childhood and is written in a first-person address from Hema to Kaushik.
+It tells the story of two families who were close to each other because of shared culture and the common experience of adapting to a new culture, but who are beginning to drift apart due to reasons that become evident as the story progresses.